scguaquetam/Fast-Swaps/README.md

 <!-- ROADMAP -->
 # Roadmap

+Today through FastSwaps we to send tokens effortlessly from one network to another, without the need to connect your wallet direct and without no KYC.

+As working Plan

-- [x] Telegram integration
+- [] Telegram integration
+- [] More rollups aggregators and token support
+- [] More rollups aggregators and token support
-- [x] Push notification and chat integration to connect with team
+- [] Push notification and chat integration to connect with team
-- [x] Cross-chain swaps execution
-- [ ] More rollups aggregators and token support
 - [ ] Off-chain ramps

 See the [open issues](https://github.com/sheva323/IstanbulHackaton/issues) for a full list of proposed features (and known issues).

+And with the vision to  make crypto more accessible and inclusive, simplifying the complexities associated with cross-chain transactions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>